 - Vertigo or dizziness

-Chiropractors in Littleton and Columbine use different techniques to help ease the pain of whiplash.
+Chiropractors in Littleton use different techniques to help ease the pain of whiplash.

 - Spinal manipulation for whiplash: Also known as chiropractic adjustments, spinal manipulation entails identifying the neck joints that are misaligned and positioning them back into their proper place.
 That can be done by gently moving the affected joint into the direction into which it is constrained.
 In some cases, the chiropractor can apply swift but gentle thrust in the desired direction and in others a slow mobilizing movement.
 The whiplash injury could have also aggravated a herniated or bulging disc.
 Therefore, chiropractors employ the flexion-distraction technique, which is a hands-on, gentle, non-thrusting spinal manipulation to ease the herniated discs.

 - Muscle stimulations or relaxation as whiplash treatments: The primary whiplash treatment used by chiropractors for related muscle dysfunction is muscle stimulation and/or relaxation.
 That includes gentle stretches to the muscles experiencing excessive tension and repeated contractions of the muscle that is restricted.
 If the muscles are too tight, the chiropractor applies a more vigorous stretch.
 Gentle finger pressure technics will be applied to ease the pain related with tight muscles.